tmoens/tennis-canada-stats-server/README.md

 **DO NOT PUT THE PRODUCTION CONFIGURATION IN SOURCE CONTROL**

-Is actually a set of server side programs that collect and analyze Tennis Canada tournament and league play statistics.
+Tennis Canada Stats Server is actually a set of server side programs that collect and analyze Tennis Canada tournament and league play statistics.

 These server side programs are written in Typescript using the NestJS framework.

 The server side programs make use of MariaDB through an Object Relational Mapping Tool called TypeORM.

-The server required Node to be run.
+The server requires Node to be run.

 ## Relationship to Tennis Canada Stats Admin Client